 Good practice in exams

-To maximise your chances of success in an examination, there are a number of pointers for good practice, such as:
+To maximise your chances of success in an examination, there are a number of things that you must do.
+You must:

 - familiarising yourself with what happens in the exam room by reading the Examination Regulations 10.2